Skip to main content

 Where AI Can Help, Not Hinder

-Used well, this can reduce friction and improve first-contact resolution.
+Used carefully, this can reduce friction and improve first-contact resolution.

 AI can also support clearer explanations of complex concepts, particularly where customers struggle with terminology or numbers.